 For the premium version, you pay a fee of $10 per month.
 That includes management and monitoring of your account, including the following services:

-- All the service offered under the free analysis
+- All the services offered under the free analysis

 - Minimization of hidden fees